JohnGUnderwood/atlas-search-nested-facets/README.md

 Video demo: [https://youtu.be/EUmCLfMse8Q](https://youtu.be/EUmCLfMse8Q)

 ## What are 'nested facets'?
-Simply put they are hiearcharchical filters that allow you to navigate structured relationships in your search queries.
+Simply put they are hierarchical filters that allow you to navigate structured relationships in your search queries.
 Here's a picture using the `sample_airbnb.listingsAndReviews` [sample data](https://www.mongodb.com/docs/atlas/sample-data/) that comes with your MongoDB Atlas installation.

 ![nested_facets](screenshots/nested_facets.png)